RonConescu/rabbitmq-website/site/tutorials/tutorial-three-java.md

 In the [previous tutorial](tutorial-two-java.html) we created a work queue.
 The assumption behind a work queue is that each task is delivered to exactly one worker.
-In this part we'll do something completely different -- we'll deliver a message to multiple consumers.
+In this part we'll do something completely different &mdash; we'll deliver a message to multiple consumers.
 This pattern is known as "publish/subscribe".

 To illustrate the pattern, we're going to build a simple logging system.
-It will consist of two programs -- the first will emit log messages and the second will receive and print them.
+It will consist of two programs &mdash; the first will emit log messages and the second will receive and print them.

 In our logging system every running copy of the receiver program will